CabinDAO/cabin.city/README.md

 - Once the changes are tested and ready to be deployed to production, create a PR from `dev` to `main`
     - Make sure you double check all the changes previously merged to `dev`
-- Once the PR is approved, merge it into `main`
+- Once the PR is approved, merge it into `main` and push it
-    - Fauna migrations will be run against the production database
+    - Migrations will be run against the production database

 ## Google Analytics